top of page

 Step 4: Becoming Mindful Learners

 This is such a great lesson on how students become immediately mindful.
-They no longer could rely on their language skills.
+They could no longer rely on their language skills.
 Watching my every move caused them to pay attention.
 They stayed focused and present through every step.
 How often do we see our students so on point in any given day in our classrooms?

 The room, at first, is noisy since the outspoken ones would voice their concerns about not understanding a thing I said.
 But the room suddenly silences when they have to watch the intricacies of cutting the paper to fit, and they realize I am expecting them to follow.
 I can then refer back to this lesson months later when students need reminding to be 'mindful' when they are struggling.